Cupid’s Cocktail: A Valentine’s Day Drink Recipe

-This pretty Cupid’s cocktail recipe is perfect for a romantic evening.
-I call this Champagne cocktail the Cupid’s Kiss, for its kiss of sweetness and beautiful blush pink color.
-Serve it for Valentine’s Day or just turn any ordinary evening into a romantic occasion.
+I call it Cupid’s Kiss, for its kiss of sweetness and beautiful blush pink color.
+You can save it for Valentine’s Day but I say use it to turn any ordinary evening into a romantic occasion.

-Why the Cupid’s Kiss is a great cocktail for a romantic evening
+Why the Cupid’s Kiss cocktail is a great choice for a romantic evening

 What is a shrub cocktail?